 Kelly Quinn, Deputy Director – Kelly Quinn is a community organizer and historian who lives in a rowhouse with a Formstone façade in Baltimore City.
 She earned her PhD in American studies at University of Maryland, College Park and her AB at Trinity College where she was a Phi Beta Kappa graduate.
 Her academic research and teaching focuses on African American life and thought, community formation, and the built environment.
 Her civic life includes non-partisan voter registration drives and get-out-the-vote campaigns.
 Her community-based art practice includes Fluid Movement’s annual water ballet.
 Most recently, she worked in Poppleton at University of Maryland, Baltimore’s Community Engagement Center: nurturing relationships with neighbors, developing programs, and strengthening ties between university students and local communities.
 Previously, she was the Terra Foundation project manager at the Smithsonian Institution’s Archives of American Art, an assistant professor of American studies at Miami University of Ohio, and the Sojourner Truth Visiting Faculty Lecturer at University of Michigan in Taubman College of Architecture and Urban Planning (TCAUP) and Department of Afroamerican and African Studies.
 In 1991-1992, she served in the Jesuit Volunteer Corps in Anchorage, Alaska.
 She is an alumna of Baltimore Rising and certified in trauma-responsive care by Transforming the Experience-Based Brain.
 Quinn’s research, teaching, service, organizing, and art has garnered numerous awards including Association of American University Women, University of Michigan TCAUP, No Boundaries Coalition, Southwest Partnership, and Oxford, Ohio’s Annual Fourth of July Parade.
 She joined The Choice Program at UMBC in December 2019, drawn to its commitment to anti-racism, trauma-responsiveness, youth-centered, and restorative justice.

-Zeevelle Nottingham-Lemon, Director of Operations, Choice Jobs Teams – Z began her career with The Choice Program at UMBC as an AmeriCorps Member, serving on the Jobs team in 2012.
+Zeevelle Nottingham-Lemon, Associate Director of Operations, Choice Jobs Teams – Z began her career with The Choice Program at UMBC as an AmeriCorps Member, serving on the Jobs team in 2012.
 She holds a B.A. from Lee University in Intercultural Studies: Global Missiology.
 She is currently pursuing a Master’s degree in Global Affairs and Human Security at the University of Baltimore.
 Z is a native of West Baltimore, and believes in The Choice Program as a vehicle for the justice and change she hopes to see in her community, the nation and the world.
 Z enjoys listening to non-fiction books on tape, traveling, and spending time with babies, puppies, and friends.

-Frank Anderson, Director of Operations, Intensive Advocacy Teams & Educational Initiatives – Frank came to the Choice Program as the Service Coordinator at Lakeland Elementary and Middle school during the spring of 2014.
+Frank Anderson, Associate Director of Operations, Intensive Advocacy Teams & Educational Initiatives – Frank came to the Choice Program as the Service Coordinator at Lakeland Elementary and Middle school during the spring of 2014.
 Before Choice, Frank has worked in several different roles in youth services and alternative education, providing educational programming for a Baltimore group home, teaching middle and high school students in a substance abuse rehabilitation facility, and teaching developmental writing at the Community College of Baltimore County.
 Frank started as the Assistant Director of Choice Education in the winter of 2015, managing partnerships in three city schools.
 Some of the highlights of his job include connecting youth to the many educational resources the university has to offer, participating in arts and activism based programming, and helping youth and families connect to their school communities in meaningful ways.

-Danielle Yurchinkonis, Director of Human Resources – Dani started her journey with The Choice Program as an AmeriCorps Member in Baltimore City in 2010.
+Danielle Yurchinkonis, Associate Director – Dani started her journey with The Choice Program as an AmeriCorps Member in Baltimore City in 2010.
 She continues to find inspiration in the way young people battle structural inequality and navigate complex daily obstacles.
 Dani holds a B.F.A in Photography from the Maryland Institute College of Art (MICA), a Graduate Certificate in the Nonprofit Sector from UMBC, and a M.S. in Negotiations and Conflict Management from the University of Baltimore (UB).
 Dani volunteers at local prisons with the Alternatives to Violence Project (AVP) as a workshop facilitator and coordinator.
 She lives in Baltimore City and enjoys traveling, gardening, art and outdoor movies.

 Shirey Baig, Information Technology Manager – For almost 10 years, Shirey has worked exclusively in nonprofits and community-based organizations to improve their systems, data collection and reporting.
 Her duties have included managing application and grantee monitoring processes, generating statistical reports for funders, and providing timely internal reporting to evaluate program success.
 With the Choice Program at UMBC, she leads our data management team and evaluate the effectiveness of our processes and implement changes when necessary to ensure accurate program reporting.
 She holds her B.A. from New York University and is currently pursuing a Masters in Information Systems from UMBC.